-The WCU Library's online collections include over 68,000 electronic books, and 200,000 electronic journals and other online materials accessible through more than 50 licensed databases.
-These online collections are accessible through the library's website from any WCU campus connected computer.
-WCU students, faculty, and staff can also access online collections from any off campus location by logging in through the WCU Library's website using WCU email addresses and passwords as logins.
-Licenses for databases, electronic books and journals, and other online materials prohibit off campus access to these materials by individuals who are not WCU students, faculty, or staff.
+The WCU Library's online collection includes over 101,000 electronic books, and 68,000 research databases.
+This online collection is accessible through the

+WCU Library's website from any WCU on-campus computer.
+WCU students, faculty, and staff can also access online collections from any off campus location by logging in through the WCU Library's website by utilizing their using WCU email addresses and passwords as logins when prompted for full-text access.
+Licenses for databases, electronic books and journals, and other online materials prohibit access to these materials by individuals who are not WCU students, faculty, or staff.

 The library's physical collections are located at the Dumas L. Smith/I.E. Rouse Library on the Hattiesburg campus and at the Tradition Campus Library.
-An online catalog, accessible through the library's website, provides information about the library's holdings, including the location of physical items.
+Smith/Rouse Library houses over 74,800 print and media items.
+The Tradition Campus Library houses over 8,700 print and media items.
+An online catalog, accessible through the WCU Libraries website, provides information about all library holdings, including the location of physical items.
 All circulating items in the collection are available for checkout at any WCU Library.
 Requests for items from another library location can be made by filling out the Interlibrary Loan form on the library's website http://library.wmcarey.edu.